IDSIA/sacred/ROADMAP.rst

 Other Ideas
 -----------

+- add more examples for common usecases like tensorflow, theano, ...
 - use Sacred with non-python experiments by making the python part a thin wrapper around the external program, but add tools to make them interact nicely.